The way into the heart of our museum

 This three-piece dress belonging to Ann Rogers doesn’t exactly scream ‘wedding dress’ to a modern eye.
 Emily Connell, explains why this was the style of choice for someone of Ann’s social standing.

-READ MORE
+READ MORE ABOUT OUR WEDDING DRESS

 A Victorian Wedding